felipolis/InstaBot-FollowersMonitor/README.md

 - First of all, you need python3.
 [Click Here](https://www.python.org),
   download and install it.
 - Secondly, you need to install all the packages i've used.
-On your project directore, open your command prompt and type:
+On your project directory, open your command prompt and type:
   `pip install requirements.txt`
 - Now you can run the program: `python bot.py`